 Can you grow Japanese maples from seed?
 Yes, you can.
-But can you grow any variety of Japanese maple from seed?
+Can you grow any variety of Japanese maple from seed though?
 That’s a very different question.
 Most of the stunning Japanese maple varieties that you can buy in the nursery are actually grafted, meaning the seeds they produce won’t grow into the same tree.

 Much like planting an apple seed from an apple will likely result in a crabapple tree, planting a seed from a Japanese maple will probably result in a generic Japanese maple tree.
 It will still be a Japanese maple, and it may still have red summer foliage, but chances are it won’t be quite as remarkable as its parent.

-So is growing Japanese maples from seed a lost cause?
+So, is growing Japanese maples from seed a lost cause?
 Not at all!
 Japanese maples are great trees, and they reliably turn beautiful bright colors in the fall.
-And since you never know quite what you’re going to get, you might stumble across a really beautiful specimen.
+Since you never know quite what you’re going to get, you might stumble across a really beautiful specimen.